 Woodpeckers also visit Boundary Brook – green woodpeckers love eating ants so are often seen on the ground, hoovering up their favourite insects.
 Keep a look out around the meadow where they have been seen most recently.

-Greater spotted woodpeckers have been spotted – and heard! – on the more mature trees at the Nature Park recently too.
+Greater spotted woodpeckers have been spotted – and heard! – on the more mature trees at the Nature Reserve recently too.
 These piebald favourites will be starting to engage in their telltale loud drumming on tree trunks instead of singing to claim territory and attract mates, so keep an ear out for the unmistakeable rat-a-tat-tat next time you visit.
 Both males and females engage in this behaviour, but if you’re lucky enough to spot one, they can easily be told apart, as the male has a red patch on the back of his head, whereas the female’s head is black and white.

 One or our more exotic visitors are the bright green Ring-necked parakeets that escaped captivity to become our only naturalised parrot.
 They have a red beak and a pink and black ring around the face and neck, and can be noisy, so keep your eyes and ears peeled.
 Numbers of these non-native species are spreading fast in Oxford and elsewhere, and it’s thought that they could have negative impacts on woodpeckers and other native species, so it’s important that we monitor their numbers closely.